 How to spend 3 days exploring Sydney’s most iconic precincts

-Sample world-class food and coffee, marvel at eye-opening culture and meet friendly locals on a 72-hour tour of Sydney’s most famous neighbourhoods.
+Sample world-class food and coffee, marvel at eye-opening cultural moments and meet friendly locals on a three-day tour of Sydney’s iconic precincts.

 Destination NSW